Introduction

 - Create a folder

-in which you want the work identity to be used.
+/home/YOUR_USER/workin which you want the work identity to be used.
 We will use the personal identity for any other folder.

 You will need to then generate two different key pairs and add them to your work & personal GitHub accounts as described in the previous section.

-to specify the different private key files to use for specific directories.
+We use different .gitconfigs to specify the different private key files to use for specific directories.

 - Set up the following files in your home directory